baichuns/baichuns.github.io/_posts/2024-12-15-image-feature-extraction.md

 Larger Filter Sizes: These can capture broader features and are generally more robust against noise.
 However, they may overlook finer details and lead to a loss of important information.

 Here is an image example illustrating the results obtained from a few methods for extracting texture features.
+Notably, the locations of extracted features are not exactly colocated, and this difference is understood due to the the fundamental difference in their algorithms.
 ![image example](img/img_2extract.png)